Ramy-Nour/Uptown-FS/README.md

 7) Recent Fixes and Changes
 Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
+- [2025-12-13 13:45] Reservation Form — lock Preliminary Reservation Payment after FM approval
+  - API: Updated `POST /api/documents/reservation-form` so that once a reservation form has been approved (an `approved` row exists in `reservation_forms` linked to the deal), the Reservation Form PDF always uses the `reservation_forms.preliminary_payment` value.
+Any `preliminary_payment_amount` sent from the client is ignored in this case, so Financial Admin cannot change the Preliminary Reservation Payment during PDF generation after FM approval.
+  - Behaviour: When no approved `reservation_forms` row exists for the deal, the endpoint keeps the existing behaviour and uses the manually entered Preliminary Payment from the client request.
+This preserves flexibility before reservation approval while enforcing immutability afterwards.
 - [2025-12-13 12:30] Reservation Form pricing — calculator snapshot now persists unitPricingBreakdown
   - Client: Updated `useCalculatorEmbedding` and the Deal Detail edit flow so calculator snapshots stored in deals always include `unitPricingBreakdown` and `feeSchedule`.
 New and re-saved deals now persist the full unit price breakdown used by the calculator.
   - API: Reservation Form PDFs (`POST /api/documents/reservation-form`) continue to take Base Price, Maintenance Deposit, and Total strictly from `details.calculator.unitPricingBreakdown`, so the RF reflects the agreed offer values instead of live pricing.
 Previously, missing `unitPricingBreakdown` in the snapshot caused Base Price / Maintenance / Total to render as 0.00 even when the deal used a valid unit price breakdown.